 Clinical Rehabilitation Counseling & Clinical Rehabilitation Counseling in Mental Health

 Deadlines for admission.
-You must have a completed Graduate School application, transcripts, and letters of reference by the following dates in order to have your application processed and reviewed by the Graduate School and the Clinical Rehabilitation Counseling program.
-Please note: If you are applying to the Distance Learning aspect of the program, apply only for Spring or Fall term since those students are not accepted during the Summer terms.
+Students must have a completed Graduate School application, transcripts, and letters of reference by the following dates in order to have the application processed and reviewed by the Graduate School and the Clinical Rehabilitation Counseling program.

-A completed application packet consists of the following (a) an application to the Graduate School, (b) three letters of reference, and (c) official transcripts.
-Please refer to the following information.
+A completed application packet consists of the following: (a) an application to the Graduate School, (b) three letters of reference, and (c) official transcripts.

 Application to the Graduate School / RC Program

 Complete an online application to the Graduate School through the “Apply Yourself” application process.
 You can also upload your transcripts and letters of reference directly to the application.